Mars: Atmosphere

 Mars lost its magnetosphere 4 billion years ago, possibly because of numerous asteroid strikes, so the solar wind interacts directly with the Martian ionosphere, lowering the atmospheric density by stripping away atoms from the outer layer.
 Both Mars Global Surveyor and Mars Express have detected ionized atmospheric particles trailing off into space behind Mars, and this atmospheric loss is being studied by the MAVEN orbiter.
 Compared to Earth, the atmosphere of Mars is quite rarefied.
 Atmospheric pressure on the surface today ranges from a low of 30 Pa on Olympus Mons to over 1155 Pa in Hellas Planitia, with a mean pressure at the surface level of 600 Pa.
 The highest atmospheric density on Mars is equal to that found 35 km above Earth's surface.
 The resulting mean surface pressure is only 0.6% of Earth's 101.3 kPa.
 The scale height of the atmosphere is about 10.8 km, which is higher than Earth's 6 km, because the surface gravity of Mars is only about 38% of Earth's.

 The atmosphere of Mars consists of about 96% carbon dioxide, 1.93% argon and 1.89% nitrogen along with traces of oxygen and water.
 The atmosphere is quite dusty, containing particulates about 1.5 μm in diameter which give the Martian sky a tawny color when seen from the surface.
 It may take on a pink hue due to iron oxide particles suspended in it.

-The concentration of methane in the Martian atmosphere fluctuates from about 0.24 ppb during the northern winter to about 0.65 ppb during the summer.
-Estimates of its lifetime range from 0.6 to 4 years, so its presence indicates that an active source of the gas must be present.
-Methane is most likely produced by non-biological process such as serpentinization involving water, carbon dioxide, and the mineral olivine, which is known to be common on Mars, although it could also be produced by Martian life.
+Despite repeated detections of methane on Mars, there is no scientific consensus as to its origin.
+One suggestion is that methane exists on Mars and that its concentration fluctuates seasonally.
+The existence of methane could be produced by non-biological process such as serpentinization involving water, carbon dioxide, and the mineral olivine, which is known to be common on Mars, or by Martian life.